 Why You Need Bookkeeping

-If you’re new to business, you’re probably thinking: “Why on earth do I need do to bookkeeping?”
+If you’re new to the business industry, you’re probably thinking: “Why on earth do I need do to bookkeeping?”
 And who could blame you?
 Bookkeeping is frequently voted as the task most small business owners loathe.

 Unfortunately, the IRS requires that you keep financial records.
 Bookkeeping—the act of recording your business’s daily transactions in a consistent way, and compiling them into financial statements—was the answer to this requirement.